We are a global higher education association dedicated to advancing faith and intellect for the common good.

-POSITION DESCRIPTION: The Residence Hall Director (RHD) is responsible for ensuring student learning, faith development, cultural humility, and self-advocacy are outcomes of the on-campus residential experience.
+The Baylor University Department of Campus Living & Learning is hiring for a Residence Hall Director (RHD).
+The RHD is responsible for ensuring student learning, faith development, cultural humility, and self-advocacy are outcomes of the on-campus residential experience.
 The RHD must have a demonstrated Christian faith and show a commitment to collaboration with faculty, an appreciation of human diversity, and an enthusiasm for investing in college students.
 The RHD reports to one of three Assistant Directors for Resident Learning in the office of Campus Living & Learning.

 Recruit, train, supervise, and evaluate 5-17 undergraduate students (Community Leaders and Community Leader Mentors).
 In some residence halls, the RHD may supervise one full-time Assistant Residence Hall Director (ARHD) or up to two Graduate Apprentice Residence Hall Directors (GARHD).

 Establish an authentic Christian community that supports academic excellence, spiritual growth, cultural humility, self-advocacy, and an appreciation for doing life together

 Develop meaningful relationships with students and maintain a high degree of visibility and availability in the residence hall

 Participate in an on-call rotation throughout the calendar year to respond to incidents and emergencies, as they occur, for a residential population of approximately 5,400 undergraduate students